rust-lang/rustfmt/README.md

   |   stdout   |              writes output to stdout              |      No      |
   | checkstyle |           emits in a checkstyle format            |     Yes      |
   |    json    |           emits diffs in a json format            |     Yes      |

-* You can specify the path to your own `rustfmt` by setting the `RUSTFMT` environment variable.

 ## License